I’m the founder of Silktide and possibly the most unashamedly ambitious person you know.

 - YouTube – I should use this more.

-- Pinterest – I use this a little bit.
+- Pinterest – I barely use this.

-- LinkedIn – I barely use this.
+- LinkedIn – I dislike being here.

 - Google+ – I’ve barely even heard of this.